Corgam/SS23_ADSP_TCF/README.md

 The backend contains:

-- Docker with an Express.js server, hosted at `localhost:40000`.
+- Docker container with an Express.js server, hosted at `localhost:40000`.
-- Docker with MongoDB database, hosted at `localhost:27017`.
+- Docker container with MongoDB database, hosted at `localhost:27017`.

 Following end-points are possible to use: